Teaching beginners French school supplies vocabulary?

 Students slap their hands on the card when they find the correct word/image.
 The student with the most cards at the end wins.

 These are so much fun, and they are very engaging!
 Students get instant feedback, so even when they are practicing on their own, they know just how they are doing.
-This set with audio lets them listen to a native speaker while practicing recognition of common school supplies.
+This set with French audio lets them listen to a native speaker while practicing recognition of common French school supplies.
 It’s a perfect way to get students used to hearing French, even when they are at home!
+Plus, they’ll love that they can listen over and over, meaning it’s less intimidating for students who need more time.

 These are some of my favorite activities for teaching French school supplies.
-You can find all of these resources plus more fun and engaging French activities in one unit bundle!
+You can find all of these resources plus more fun and engaging French activities for beginners in one unit bundle!